Battle of the Ruhr: Analysis

 The technical failure of the Luftwaffe results mainly from useless aircraft designs.
 It is here that Udet bears the fullest measure of blame.

 By June the night-fighter force had been increased to 18 Gruppen, five more than at the start of the year but the Himmelbett system limited the number of night-fighters over the Ruhr to 36.
-Flak that had been diverted to Italy and the Eastern Front was recalled and new batteries of two or three Flak batteries (Grossbatterien) assembled at important targets to counter the shorter time that the bombers were over the target.
+Flak that had been diverted to Italy and the Eastern Front was recalled and two or three Flak batteries (Grossbatterien) were assembled at important targets to counter the shorter time that the bombers were over the target.
 The Ruhr Flak was doubled to 400 batteries of heavy Flak, with more 105 mm and 128 mm anti-aircraft guns, comprising about 40 per cent of the Flak in Germany.
 In May, Kammhuber made a claim for a night-fighter force of 2,160 aircraft, especially if the US bombers turned to night bombing but Hitler refused to listen.
 Göring accepted Kammhuber's analysis on 6 July after more evidence of the effectiveness of RAF bombing but by then it was too late.
 On the night of 24/25 July the Allied bombers began the Battle of Hamburg using H2S, a new navigation aid and jammed German radars with Window (Düppel to the Germans) against which no countermeasures had been prepared, neutralising the Himmelbett system.

-In the informal German official history Germany and the Second World War (1990–2018) Horst Boog wrote that by late July Harris thought that the Ruhr has been reduced to chaos, that German arms production had been substantially cut and that the morale of the population had been undermined but the Germans had already begun to disperse industry.
+In the informal German official history, Germany and the Second World War (1990–2018) Horst Boog wrote that by late July Harris thought that the Ruhr has been reduced to chaos, that German arms production had been substantially cut and that the morale of the population had been undermined, yet the Germans had already begun to disperse industry.
 Bomber Command had created much more destruction in Essen in 1943 with 5.6 per cent of the Bomber Command effort (3,261 sorties) and 138 losses against the 10 per cent (3,724 sorties) and 201 losses of 1942.
 Bomber Command overestimated its effect but achieved a reduction of four to six weeks of German industrial output.
 In its 43 raids on the Ruhr, Bomber Command dispatched about 18,500 bomber sorties for a loss of 872 (4.7 per cent) of the aircraft and 6,000 aircrew; another 2,126 aircraft were damaged, sometimes beyond recovery.
 The average loss rate was 5 per cent, with losses, damaged and losses not caused by the German anti-aircraft defences (crashed in England due to weather, damaged aircraft written off and crewmembers wounded or killed in returned aircraft) was 16 per cent during the campaign.
 Oboe was a success and aircraft production exceeded losses, realising a net increase from 663 aircraft in March 1943 to 776 in July.